 We all have different sources of inspiration.
 Sometimes you just have to like something a little before you’ll try it.
 Other times you have to kick the tires and thoroughly research the matter before you dive in.
 So it is with gardening.

 It may only take one instance of spotting a hummingbird feeding on your neighbor’s deep red cardinal flower blooms to get you hooked.
 Or seeing a monarch perched atop blazing orange butterfly weed.
-It might seem too complicated to find native plants to attract such shows of beauty and wildlife to your garden, but our popular annual native plant sale on May 10 and 11 at Mayslake Peabody Estate takes much of the guesswork out of it.
+It might seem too complicated to find native plants to attract such shows of beauty and wildlife to your garden, but our popular annual spring native plant sale at Mayslake Peabody Estate takes much of the guesswork out of it.

 Like any new venture, it involves a little risk-taking and a little leap of faith.
 But the pros far outweigh the cons when it comes to native plants.
 They are far more forgiving than annuals during the hot summer months and require far less maintenance and watering.
 And soon you’ll be the talk of the neighborhood when your beautiful blooms attract local wildlife, have more time on your hands and are saving money on water, pesticides and fertilizers.
 Your native flowers will be different, blooming all summer and into the fall, while the neighbors short-rooted annuals will constantly thirst for water and die out under the hot summer sun.